IOR28/Tracer/README.md

 cp X_month.ipynb 2022/1_January.ipynb
 ```

 Run the notebook and start logging in your movements!
+Use the example methods to introduce data into trackers, you
+should run each cell only once in order to not duplicate information.
+Modify the example notebooks to your needs.

 > In order for the modules to be properly imported the monthly notebooks are instructed to change working directory to
 > its parent folder.
 If you do not like this, you can set jupyter `--notebook-dir` everytime or add the project to PYTHONPATH.